 Over 40 people attended the workshop in Newton early Tuesday morning on May 8th.
 Workshop attendees had the opportunity to learn, engage, and connect with EV charging station vendors, alongside municipalities, and leaders in the region that have experience installing charging stations.

-MAPC’s Meg Aki, kicked off the workshop by laying out some key points that municipalities should consider when figuring out the type of charging station to procure: who needs to use the station (city/town employees, residents), how they will use the station (9-5 workday, overnight parking, re-charge midday, etc.), and where they will park (city/town hall lot, at home/workplace, service stations).
+MAPC’s Megan Aki, kicked off the workshop by laying out some key points that municipalities should consider when figuring out the type of charging station to procure: who needs to use the station (city/town employees, residents), how they will use the station (9-5 workday, overnight parking, re-charge midday, etc.), and where they will park (city/town hall lot, at home/workplace, service stations).
 All these factors play a role in deciding which level or type of charging station will be best fit for the needs of the community including where the station will be located so it can be accessible.
 She also discussed how municipalities can participate in MAPC’s Green Mobility Group Purchasing Program to save money by buying with other public fleets.

-Justin Ries from ChargePoint, one of the world’s largest and most open EV charging networks, picks up the discussion by talking about best practices in both the installation and maintenance of EV charging stations offered by ChargePoint – three charging speed and station options, commercial stations that offer branding and customization, 3G Smart Connectivity, a consumer interface that has functions like tracking energy usage, financials, and power.
+Justin Ries from ChargePoint, one of the world’s largest and most open EV charging networks, picked up the discussion by talking about best practices in both the installation and maintenance of EV charging stations offered by ChargePoint – three charging speeds and station options, commercial stations that offer branding and customization, 3G Smart Connectivity, a consumer interface that has functions like tracking energy usage, financials, and power.

 Attendees were then divided into small groups to have conversations with community leaders that currently have electric charging stations installed.
 Groups had the opportunity to engage with the City of Boston (Matt Bradley), City of Newton (Bill Ferguson), the City of Woburn, Town of Waltham, and Town of Winchester (Susan McPhee) to discuss challenges and approaches to charging stations.
 The groups reconvened and the discussion concluded with vendor presentations by Chris Hermey from Verdek and Kathleen Connors from Voltrek.